phawdk/studydrive-download/README.md

 ### 🧭 Chrome / Edge / Brave / Chromium

-**🚨 Important Update on Installation Process! 🚨**
-The installation process has changed.
-Users now need to download the ZIP file from the [Releases page](https://github.com/phawdk/studydrive-download/releases/latest) instead of downloading the entire repository.
-If you attempt to load the extension without following this new method, you may encounter the error: **"Manifest file is missing or unreadable."**

 1. Download the latest release ZIP file from the [Releases page](https://github.com/phawdk/studydrive-download/releases/latest).
 2. Open your browser and go to `chrome://extensions/` (or `edge://extensions/`, etc.)
    or navigate to Three Dots > `Extensions` > `Manage Extensions`